PicPay/picpay-docs-digital-payments/docs/one-click-en/guides/process-payments.md

 ```

 Below is an example of a successful return.
-The `transaction_id` or `reference_id` must be saved as it is the key for reversal processes.
+The transaction_id and reference_id fields should be stored as they are the keys for refund processes.

 ```json
 {